 A lot of people remain in emotionally abusive relationships for this very reason – because their abusive partners have convinced them that they are unworthy of love and respect.

-If you notice subtle put-downs and negative comments on your looks, abilities and achievements, leave right away.
+If you notice subtle put-downs and negative comments on your looks, abilities and achievements, leave this mentally abusive relationship right away.
 With insecure people, it never gets better.

 9. Are they attempting to isolate you from others?

 This is classic abuser behaviour.
 Abusers want to ensure that, when they do get abusive, you have no one else to turn to for help.